MaximilianPowers/EquityPair/README.md

   --mongo_port 27017
                         Port to connect to MongoDB.
   --db_name equity_data
-                        Nmae of the database to add data to.
+                        Name of the database to add data to.
   --start_date "2019-07-01"
                         Start date to batch insert data from --end_date "2022-07-01"